soxfox42/challenges-nim/file_io/README.md

 \- Pdgeorge on the Comp Sci/IT server

-`s/or/and/` - that is, why not do both?
+Should I do JSON?
+YAML?
+I can't decide!
+Let's do both.
 That makes this challenge particularly interesting, as the Nim standard library contains support for JSON, but not YAML, so I will have to integrate an additional library (or write my own YAML handler, but that's rarely the best way to go.)

 ## Notes